Guide

 If bar speed, technique, reps, and recovery are holding steady, small planned load increases make sense.

-If final sets turn into ugly grinders or recovery starts leaking into the rest of the week, repeat the cycle, reduce the training max, or trim assistance work.
+If final sets turn into ugly grinders or recovery starts leaking into the rest of the week, use a simple order of operations: hold the training max, trim assistance work, deload, then reset the training max if the problem keeps repeating.

 Make assistance support the program